devnull-cz/c-prog-lang/modules/structures.md

 Make the program to accept an argument (0 or 1) and run the sorting function based on that.

-:key: code:
+code:
-  - #source animal-sort.c
+  - #solution animal-sort.c
-  - #source animals.h
+  - #solution animals.h
-  - #source animal.h
+  - #solution animal.h